RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 </Tagging>
 ```

-To get the wanted XML output using the standard marshaling, the type
+To get the wanted XML output using the standard marshaler, the type
 definitions should be modified to the following.

 ```